 I cannot remember exactly when I tasted this truly flavorful soup.
 It was definitely more than 10 years ago as the last time I distinctly remember eating this was when my aunt in Australia brought us to a noodle house in Sydney just so we can taste it.
 This was in January 2004, the night before we left Australia during our honeymoon there.
 We could have possibly had it first in Singapore, so very well-known for its fantastic Laksa soup, when we had a brief stop there en-route to Australia.
 Either way, our taste of this exquisite soup was truly memorable.
 Shame though that I never made this soup soon after and had to wait a decade to attempt it.

-3 cloves Garlic, peeled
+- 3 cloves Garlic, peeled

-2 Tablespoons freshly grated Ginger
+- 2 tablespoons freshly grated Ginger

-1 stalk Lemon Grass, finely chopped*
+- 1 stalk Lemon Grass, finely chopped

-20 pieces Cashew Nuts or Almonds
+- 20 pieces Cashew Nuts or Almonds

-1 1/2 Tablespoons Brown Sugar
+- 1 1/2 tablespoons brown Sugar

-2 teaspoons ground Turmeric
+- 2 teaspoons ground Turmeric

-1 teaspoon ground Cumin or Coriander
+- 1 teaspoon ground Coriander

 For the Soup

-2 Tablespoons Oil
+- 2 tablespoons Oil

-2 Cans Coconut Milk
+- 2 (14 oz) cans Coconut Milk

-Salt, to taste
+- Salt, to taste

-1 pack Bean Sprouts
+- 1 pack Bean sprouts

-Pour in the coconut milk and bring to a boil.
-Simmer on low and then add the chicken pieces and the chicken broth.
-Cook for about 15 minutes or until the chicken is cooked and tender.
+Pour in the coconut milk and chicken broth and bring to a boil.
+Add the chicken breasts and simmer on low for about 15 minutes or until the chicken is fully cooked and tender.